jacobdunefsky/peek/README.md

 # [Peek](https://peekai.org): a tool and platform for peeking inside large language models

 Peek is a program that lets you investigate why LLMs do what they do without writing any code.
-If you are interested in a specific behavior of an LLM -- e.g. "How does my model know that the capital of England is London and not Paris", or "What would cause my model to use the word 'thou' and not 'thee'?" -- then with a couple of clicks, you can find *features* inside the model that are responsible for that behavior.
+If you are interested in a specific behavior of an LLM -- e.g. "How does my model know that the capital of England is London and not Paris", or "What would cause my model to use the word 'thou' and not 'you'?" -- then with a couple of clicks, you can find *features* inside the model that are responsible for that behavior.

 Peek also comes with a companion website: [peekai.org](https://peekai.org).
 Once you've performed an investigation, you can share your findings on [peekai.org](https://peekai.org) and view other people's findings there as well.